Name – Kailash Kejriwal

 Everyone always faces teething troubles when starting out that is unavoidable, like a private practice usually picks up gradually through time and word of mouth.
 Therefore, this profession is neither glamorous nor will give you meteoric rise.

-What are the relevant trends/skills/technologies that are currently commanding premium in your job profile?
+What are the relevant trends/skills/technologies that are currently commanding premium in the job profile of a Paediatrician?

 A person’s academic qualification and their work experience are the only relevant skills needed in this profession.